nickb808-dev/er301-Dirac/README.md

 # Dirac

-A **classic granular synthesizer** for the ER-301 — the Mutable *Beads* / *Clouds* style.
-Dirac chops a sound into short overlapping grains, each read straight from the audio (no FFT), windowed, pitched by playback speed, and layered into clouds.
+A **granular synthesizer** for the ER-301 named after Paul Dirac .
+Dirac chops a sound into short overlapping grains, each read straight from the audio, windowed, pitched by playback speed, and layered into clouds.
 It runs on a **live input** by default and switches to granulating a **loaded sample** the moment you select one from the card.